Table of Contents

 Johnson had dual citizenship in both the United Kingdom and the United States, since he was born in New York City to English parents.
 In 2014, Johnson acknowledged he was disputing a demand for capital gains tax from the US tax authorities, which ultimately he paid.
 In February 2015, he announced his intention to give up US citizenship to prove his loyalty to the UK.
 In 2016, he renounced his US citizenship.

-Johnson has attracted a variety of irreverent names, including "BoJo" (a portmanteau of his forename and surname).
+Johnson attracted a variety of irreverent names, including "BoJo" (a portmanteau of his forename and surname).
 His similarity to Donald Trump in both appearence and attitude has been publicly noted also.

 1975 – The American Medical Association passes a resolution urging all states to repeal laws criminalizing homosexual acts between consenting adults.